Radial keratotomy: History

 Beginning in 1936, Japanese ophthalmologist Tsutomu Sato conducted research in anterior and posterior keratotomy, an early form of refractive surgery that attempted to treat keratoconus, myopia and astigmatism by making incisions in the cornea.
 Enhanced flattening was noted with longer and deeper incisions.
 At first successful, Sato's technique resulted in bullous keratopathy in up to 70% of patients related to endothelial damage.

 In 1974, Svyatoslav Fyodorov removed glass from the eye of a boy who had been in an accident.
 The boy, who required eyeglasses for correction of myopia caused by astigmatism, fell off his bicycle.
 His glasses shattered on impact, and glass particles lodged in both eyes.
 To save the boy's vision, Fyodorov performed an operation which consisted of making numerous radial incisions extending from the pupil to the periphery of the cornea in a radial pattern like the spokes of a wheel.
 After the glass was removed by this method and the cornea healed, Fyodorov found that the boy's visual acuity had improved significantly.

+In 1989, about 30,000 RK surgeries were being done per year in the U.S. In 1994, this increased to approximately 250,000.
+In 1995, the first laser for PRK was FDA approved in the U.S., making RK obsolete.